Ancient Rome Unit: Key Developments in the Beginning of Christianity

 Most of what is known about Paul's work and life comes from a series of letters he wrote during his travels.
 These letters, or epistles, are recording in the New Testament of the Christian Bible and bear the names of the people or Churches to whom he wrote.
 In the letters, Paul stresses the need to believe in Jesus as the Son of God; the belief that all people, whether Jew or Gentile, are God's children; and that the new Christian communities must try to maintain unity.
 Paul also taught that Christians did not have to follow important Jewish customs, including circumcision and dietary restrictions - such as not eating pork or shellfish - leading many Gentiles to convert to the new religion.
 By the time of Paul's death, Christianity had become a distinct religion from Judaism, which is why many consider him the founder of Christianity.
 There is no certainty as to what happened to Paul.
 Some say he continued to spread the faith until around 62 C.E., when he was arrested in Jerusalem and sent to Rome, where he was eventually executed for being a Christian.

-EVENT E: The Persecution of Christians - An engraving of Christian martyrs in the Circus Maximus in Rome, awaiting a gruesome death.
+This is an engraving of Christian martyrs in the Circus Maximus in Rome, awaiting a gruesome death.
 The stands are filled with Romans who have come to watch them be eaten by wild animals or burned alive on crosses.
 In the foreground, a lion stalks out of an underground passageway, followed by a tiger and another lion.
 In the background, Christians are tied to crosses, and several of them are shrouded in flames and smoke.

 Information about Event E